-Last week, the family of a Texas man, diagnosed with malignant mesothelioma, who once worked for Goodyear Tire & Rubber Co. plant in Tyler, won $18.6 million in an asbestos lawsuit, after proving the company negligently exposed him to the dangerous mineral daily while he worked.
+The family of a Texas man with malignant mesothelioma, who once worked for Goodyear Tire & Rubber Co. plant in Tyler, won $18.6 million in an asbestos lawsuit after proving the company negligently exposed him to asbestos.

-The trial last nine days, and after hours of deliberations, the jury concluded that there was enough evidence shown to prove that Goodyear acted in a negligent manner.
-Along with $900,000 in economic damages, the verdict also included $2.7 million in non-economic damages, and punitive damages of $15 million.
+The trial lasted nine days and after hours of deliberations, the jury concluded that there was enough evidence shown to prove that Goodyear acted in a negligent manner.
+Along with $900,000 in economic damages, the verdict also included $2.7 million in non-economic damages and punitive damages of $15 million.

 Rogers worked for Goodyear for 30 years, at the Kelly-Springfield Tire Co. in Tyler, an extended branch of the Goodyear company.
 Not only did he work as a tire builder, but he did maintenance work on pipes that were created with asbestos-containing materials (ACMs), and worked around machines and equipment that were littered with asbestos.

-In Aug. of 2008, Rogers was diagnosed with mesothelioma.
-He died only a year later, in Sept. of 2009.
+In August 2008, Rogers was diagnosed with mesothelioma.
+He died only a year later.
 His family filed a lawsuit against Goodyear shortly after.

 Goodyear, however, plans to appeal the decision.

 “We are extremely disappointed in the verdict and will appeal this decision.
 Regardless, under Texas law, the damages will be capped and the amount of this verdict will be drastically reduced,” a representative for the company wrote in an email statement.

 Regardless, the Rogers’ family attorney is prepared for the appeal and will continue to fight to ensure that Goodyear is held liable for negligently exposing workers to a life-threatening mineral.